scottiiiOnTheSide/LogSeq_FrontEnd/Notes.md

 		- css for <FullList> ✅
 		- create post with multiple images, then add it to Bookmarks
 		- add menuBar & menu <Macros> page for collections ✅
-		-	add exitButton for tags, make functional
+		-	add exitButton for tags <Macros> page, make functional
 		- fix issue with getting posts for tags, issue at /backEnd/routes/groups.js:177
 		- plan backend api functions for FullList, in <Instants>